ties2/ComputerVision-DataScience-Master/README.markdown

    - Dive into specific topics like **Convolutional Neural Networks** or **Object Detection** for advanced learning.

 ## 🔗 Resources
-- Links to teaching materials are available in the [Topic Overview](resources/topic-overview.md).
 - Additional resources, including datasets and research papers, are in the `/resources/` folder.
 - Check the `/lectures/` folder for kick-off presentations and supplementary materials.